Satiate your travel wanderlust with these bucket-list worthy travel destinations.

 In a nutshell, Wadi Rum feels elemental and raw – perfect for the serious adventurer in need of the kind of solitude provided by vast deserts.
 No surprise that the Academy Award-nominated movie The Martian (2015) was filmed here.

 For an ultimate escape from the bustling city, Fiji is a must-add to your travel bucket list.
-If a wellness break is a priority for 2021 – because after everything, you definitely deserve it – Six Senses Fiji is making this travel goal a lot easier to fulfil.
+If a wellness break is a priority for 2021 – because after everything, you definitely deserve it – Six Senses Fiji is making this travel goal a lot easier to fulfill.
 The resort’s wellness focus includes aerial yoga, snorkelling, singing bowl classes and alchemy bar sessions with Meke (traditional Fiji style) song and dance presentation and the option to learn surfing from the Tropicsurf crew.
 A cool saving tip?
 Enjoy a 10% discount when you book 30 days in advance!
 Check out its other offers on its website here.

 19. Great Barrier Reef, Australia